davidhelo/bookAppointmentApp/README.md

-This is a appointment booking App.
+This is a appointment booking App for a Spa.